 After examining these interesting ruins, retrace your steps along the Halifax Trail, recross the brook, and turn right onto the purple-blazed Havemeyer Trail, which begins a steady climb.
 In about 250 feet, you’ll notice a mine pit to the left of the trail, with a pile of tailings to its left.
 Another pit may be seen a little higher on the hillside and further into the woods, and a third pit is 250 feet ahead on the trail, just to the right.
 Their relatively small size indicates that these were merely test pits.

 After crossing a small stream, the grade steepens.
-In about half a mile, after passing under a fallen tree, the Havemeyer Trail turns right onto a woods road.
+In about half a mile, the Havemeyer Trail turns right onto a woods road.
 As the road climbs gently, you’ll notice a large stone wall on the left.
 At the top of the hill, the White Trail comes in from the right, with the stone ruins of a cellar hole visible to the left just beyond the junction.
 The purple and white blazes run jointly for about 500 feet on a relatively level route, passing more stone walls on the right.

 When the purple blazes depart to the right, continue straight ahead on the White Trail, which soon begins to climb very gently.
 After crossing a wide cleared strip (the route of the same gas pipeline that you crossed earlier in the hike), the trail reaches the crest of Monroe Ridge and begins to descend.

 In another 500 feet, the trails diverge.
 Turn right and follow the yellow-blazed trail for about 200 feet.
-When the yellow blazes turn sharply right, continue ahead on a wide unmarked path for another 200 feet to a panoramic viewpoint to the south and east.
-Campgaw Mountain may be seen in the foreground to the right, and the Manhattan skyline is visible in the distance on clear days.
+When the yellow blazes turn sharply right, you should bear left and continue on a wide path, marked with black-star-on-yellow blazes, that leads a short distance to a panoramic southeast-facing viewpoint from a rock ledge.
+Campgaw Mountain may be seen in the foreground to the right, and the New York City skyline is visible in the distance on a clear day.

 Retrace your steps to the junction of the blue and yellow trails, and turn right onto the blue-blazed Ridge Loop Trail.
 Almost immediately, the woods road bears left, but you should proceed ahead, continuing to follow the blue blazes.
 The Ridge Loop Trail now descends on a wide, rocky path.
 Nearly the base of the descent, it briefly joins a woods road, then turns right and goes down wooden steps.

-A short distance beyond, the Ridge Loop Trail reaches a wide woods road, with the blue blazes going in both directions.
-Turn right and follow the Ridge Loop Trail uphill for about 650 feet until, just after a bridge over a stream, you reach a junction with the yellow-blazed Vista Loop Trail.
+A short distance beyond, the Ridge Loop Trail reaches a wide woods road.
+Here, the blue/yellow-blazed Vista-Ridge Connector begins on the left, but you should turn right and follow the Ridge Loop Trail uphill for about 650 feet until, just after a bridge over a stream, you reach a junction with the yellow-blazed Vista Loop Trail.
 Here, you should leave the woods road and turn left onto the Vista Loop Trail, which heads into the woods on a footpath.

 The yellow-blazed trail now begins to parallel the stream, with its attractive cascades and pools.
 Soon, it descends on stone steps, passing an attractive waterfall along the way.
 This beautiful trail section was built in 2017-18 by an AmeriCorps trail crew of the New York-New Jersey Trail Conference.

-After bearing left, away from the river, the River Trail proceeds through an area with tangled vines on each side of the trail.
-It passes a grassy area and reaches the main park road.
-Turn right onto the road, the route of the yellow-blazed Vista Loop Trail, cross the Ramapo River on a steel truss bridge, and continue uphill to the parking area where the hike began.
+When the black-square-on-orange-blazed River Spur Trail ends at a junction with the orange-on-white-blazed River Loop Trail.
+Turn right onto the River Loop Trail, which continues to parallel the river until it ends at the main park road.
+Turn right onto the road, the route of the black-square-on-yellow-blazed Vista Spur Trail, cross the Ramapo River on a steel truss bridge, and continue uphill to the parking area where the hike began.

 This loop hike traverses less-used portions of the reservation, climbing to two panoramic viewpoints over Bergen County and the Manhattan skyline and paralleling a cascading stream.